 Comprehensive By-Law Review - The board of selectmen shall at five (5) year intervals, in each year ending in a six, or in a one, cause to be prepared by a special committee appointed for that purpose, a proposed revision or re-codification of all general by-laws of the town which shall be presented to the town meeting for reenactment at the Annual town meeting in the year following the year in which it is appointed.
 The said committee shall consist of two persons appointed by the Board of Selectmen, one person by the Town Moderator, one person by the planning board, and one person by the Bylaw Committee.
 Persons appointed by the said agencies may, but need not, be members of the agency by which they are designated.
 The said committee in its final or in an interim report shall include recommendations for such substantiate change in town by-laws as it deems necessary or advisable.
 The review of town by-laws shall be in conjunction with the standing by-law committee town counsel, or if the board of selectmen so direct by special counsel retained for that purpose.
-Subsequent to enactment by the town meeting, copies of the revised by-laws shall be otherwise published all as required by general laws.
+Subsequent to enactment by the town meeting, copies of the revised by-laws shall be forwarded to the attorney general of the commonwealth for approval, and they shall be otherwise published all as required by general laws.
 Copies of the revised by-laws shall be made available for distribution to the public.